A topic from the subject of Environmental Chemistry in Chemistry.

 Introduction

 A carbon footprint represents the total amount of greenhouse gases generated to directly and indirectly support human activities, usually expressed in equivalent tons of carbon dioxide (CO2).
-Emission reduction chemistry plays a crucial role in minimising this footprint by developing and implementing technologies to reduce greenhouse gas emissions.
+Emission reduction chemistry plays a crucial role in minimizing this footprint by developing and implementing technologies to reduce greenhouse gas emissions.

 Basic Concepts

 • Greenhouse gases: Gases that trap heat in the atmosphere, contributing to global warming.
+Examples include carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and fluorinated gases.

 • Carbon sequestration: Capturing and storing carbon dioxide to prevent its release into the atmosphere.
+Methods include afforestation (planting trees), carbon capture and storage (CCS) technologies, and ocean fertilization.

 Equipment and Techniques